tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

 The analog signal representation is implemented as a submodule of the radio medium module.
 INET contains the following analog model types, presented in the order of increasing complexity:

-- **Unit disk**: Simple model featuring communication, interference and detection ranges as parameters.
+- **Unit disk V1**: Simple model featuring communication, interference and detection ranges as parameters.
 Suitable for simulations where the emphasis is not on the details of radio transmissions, but something else, e.g. testing routing protocols.

-- **Unit disk**: Simple model featuring communication, interference and detection ranges as parameters.
+- **Unit disk V2**: Simple model featuring communication, interference and detection ranges as parameters.
 Reception in communication range is always successful, and outside of it always unsuccessful.
 Signals can be detected in the interference range, which might cause network nodes to defer from transmitting.
 Suitable for simulations where the emphasis is not on the details of radio transmissions, but something else, e.g. testing routing protocols.

 .. - **Scalar**: Signal power is represented by a scalar value.
 Transmissions have a center frequency and bandwidth; **TODO** attentuation due to distance or other stuff Signal interfere when their center frequency and bandwidth is exactly the same (and the signal power is high enough TODO).
 When there is no overlap in the frequency spectrum, they don't interfere.
 Overlapping signals can't be simulated with this model, it throws and error. **TODO** suitable for what